 Lucas offers a few tips for caregivers seeking to start their own mindfulness practice:

 - Five to ten minutes is all you need.
 Lucas says it's helpful to carve out a tiny five or ten-minute chunk of time during the day to practice.
-Try to find a way of sitting that is comfortable for you (A chair is fine; you don't have to sit like a pretzel).
+Try to find a way of sitting that is comfortable for you.
 Close your eyes and try to focus on the moment.
 Notice your breath, how the air is rushing in and out of your nose.
 Notice how your body feels as you sit.
 Notice the physical sensations instead of the mental playlist.

 - Periodically hit the re-set button.
 In order to re-train the neural pathways in your brain, Lucas suggests taking time, throughout the day, to check in with yourself.
 It doesn't need to be more than a second or two—just try and examine where your mind is and how you are feeling.
 If you find that you're thinking about all the stuff you still have to do, or dwelling on a fight you just had with your loved one, try gently bringing your awareness back to what you are currently doing in that moment.
 Lucas likens this cycle of noticing your wandering thoughts and bringing them back, to doing a "mental bicep curl" that will help strengthen your brain's mindfulness pathway.